gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Gerrit-JMESPath-filter-examples-gij-self-managed.md

 `[?starts_with(name, 'git') || ends_with(name, 'test')]`

-Lists repositories with the names that starts with `'git'` or ends with `'test'`.
+Lists repositories with the names that start with `'git'` or end with `'test'`.

 ## 3. Contains (exclude)